wp-plugins/push-notifications-for-wp/readme.txt

 **Optional support for OAuth.** Any request sent to the API that are not properly signed will be denied.

+**Android and iOS libraries.** Save hours of work by using our libraries in your Android and iOS apps.

 **Localization ready.** Thanks to the presence of the POT (Portable Object Template) file, it’s really easy for you to provide your own translation files, with English and Italian translation out of the box.

-**Android and iOS libraries.** Save hours of work by using our libraries in your Android and iOS apps.
+> WPML is supported only by the premium [Push Notifications for WordPress](http://www.delitestudio.com/wordpress/push-notifications-for-wordpress/).

 = Additional Information =